 Generating and Using Nervous Energy in Writing

-“Nervous” is a blunt instrument.
+“Nervous” is a blunt instrument in storytelling.
 Specific manifestations of how someone is nervous, why, and with what consequences, now that’s a more human and personal interpretation of the emotion.
 And it doesn’t come online right before the event, either.

 Personally, I hate flying.
 I do it all the time, and I love the adventure that awaits me once I land, but I hate the act itself.
 There’s certainly the acute fear of flying that takes over once we’re roaring down the runway (take-off is my least favorite part).
 That’s definitely a nervous feeling.
 But there are many different shades to my fear of flying.